Rashid Ahmed Khan Tahirkheli: Academic career

-Prior to becoming Vice-Chancellor of Gandhara University, Tahirkheli was Vice-Chancellor of the University of Peshawar, 1982–1987; Professor and director, Center of Excellence in Geology, 1978–1988; Chairman, Department of Geology, 1964–1978; Reader and chairman, Department of Geology, 1964–1969; Senior Geologist/Deputy Director at the Geological Survey of Pakistan, 1962–1964; Geologist, 1959–1962, and Assistant, Geologist, 1951–1958.
+Prior to becoming vice-chancellor of Gandhara University, Tahirkheli was vice-chancellor of the University of Peshawar, 1982–1987; professor and director, Center of Excellence in Geology, 1978–1988; chairman, Department of Geology, 1964–1978; reader and chairman, Department of Geology, 1964–1969; senior geologist and deputy director at the Geological Survey of Pakistan, 1962–1964; geologist, 1959–1962, and assistant geologist, 1951–1958.

-Tahirkheli was awarded a nine months Senior Fulbright Fellowship (1974–75) to perform research at the US Geological Survey, National Centre at Denver (USA).
-He became an Adjunct Professor in Dartmouth College (USA) in 1984 and was awarded a McNamara Fellowship in 1984 for one year.
+Tahirkheli was awarded a nine-month Senior Fulbright Fellowship (1974–75) to perform research at the US Geological Survey, National Centre at Denver (US).
+He became an adjunct professor in Dartmouth College (US) in 1984 and was awarded a McNamara Fellowship in 1984 for one year.

-He was the Vice-Chairman of the International lithosphere program, Himalaya and neighbouring region (IUGG-IUGS), subcommittee 6, UNESCO (1978–90), Chairman of the Working Group on Mineral Development for 6th five-year plan (1977–82).
+He was the vice-chairman of the International lithosphere program, Himalaya and neighbouring region (IUGG-IUGS), subcommittee 6, UNESCO (1978–90), chairman of the Working Group on Mineral Development for 6th five-year plan (1977–82).
 He was appointed a member of Mineral Technical Committee, Ministry of Natural Resources (1968–80).

 Education

-Dr Tahirkheli studied at Aligarh Muslim University, Aligarh, India, earning a Bachelor of Science in 1945 and at University of St Andrews, Scotland, earning a Master of Science in 1960, and a doctorate in 1964.
+Tahirkheli studied at Aligarh Muslim University, Aligarh, India, earning a Bachelor of Science in 1945 and at University of St Andrews, Scotland, earning a Master of Science in 1960, and a doctorate in 1964.